lankydan/rust-web-with-rocket/rust-web-with-rocket.md

     pub salary: i32,
 }
 ```
-# what is AsChangeset for?

-Below is the struct that represents each record in the people table, otherwise named, a person.
+Below is the struct that represents each record in the people table; otherwise named a person.
 Since I only want this struct to represent a record in the table I decided to provide it with no logic and therefore it does not have a `impl` section.
-There are two Diesel specific attributes here; `#[derive(Queryable)]` and `#[table_name]`. `#[derive(Queryable)]` will generate the code to retrieve a person from the database and `#[table_name = "people"]` is required since the plural of person in not people.
-If this struct was called post and the table posts, like in the Diesel getting started example, the attribute can be removed since plural of post is posts which matches the table name.
+There are three Diesel specific attributes here: `#[derive(Queryable)]`, `#[derive(AsChangeSet)]` and `#[table_name]`. `#[derive(Queryable)]` will generate the code to retrieve a person from the database and `#[derive(AsChangeSet)]` to allow us to use `update.set` later on.
+Finally, `#[table_name = "people"]` is required since the plural of person in not people.
+If this struct was called post and the table posts, like in the Diesel [getting started example](http://diesel.rs/guides/getting-started/), the attribute can be removed since the plural of post is posts which matches the table name.

 The other attributes are aptly named; `#[derive(Serialize)]` and `#[derive(Deserialize)]`.
 These are for accepting/returning JSON into/from the REST API.
 They both come from the `serde` crate.
 We will look at this more later on in the post.